 The Secret to Juicy Iowa Pork Chops: 70+ Years of Midwest Tradition

-Juicy bone-in Iowa pork chop in a cast iron skillet seasoned with Kalmes SUPERB BLEND — perfectly seared with butter and fresh thyme.
+Juicy bone-in Iowa pork chop in a cast iron skillet seasoned with Kalmes 2-in-1 Seasoning & Tenderizer, perfectly seared with butter and fresh thyme

 Iowa Knows Pork